 - Over 36 million people in America suffer from migraines, with women being three times more affected than men

-- Migraine attacks have a genetic component, being part of the family history – if a parent has suffered from migraines, there is a 50% chance that the child will suffer from such complaints as well
+- Migraine attacks have a genetic component, being part of the family history.
+If a parent has suffered from migraines, there is a 50% chance that the child will suffer.

-- It is possible to experience a migraine without an aura – this is known as the common migraine, as opposed to the classic one (with aura).
-(R)
+- It is possible to experience a migraine without an aura.
+This is known as the common migraine, as opposed to the classic one (with aura).

 The CareClinic health app is available on both iOS (iPhone) and Android.
 It has a user-friendly interface and it is easy to use.
 There is also a web version available.
 The app generates monthly reports which can be exported as pdf and shared with the treating physician.

 In order to record a new migraine attack, you can enter your account and click on “create post”.

 You can then go to “symptoms”, and be as specific as you can.

 Once you are done, you click on “save” and the post will be saved for future reference.

 Reports will be created on the basis of the information you have entered into the application.